 Meals Are Made Possible by Caring Donors

-The Bowery Mission’s combined programs serve more than 900 meals per day to poor and homeless men, women, and children and more recently, the unemployed who are doing everything possible to make ends meet.
+The Bowery Mission’s combined programs serve nearly 1,800 meals per day to poor and homeless men, women, and children and more recently, the unemployed who are doing everything possible to make ends meet.

 We depend on the generosity of caring donors to help meet the needs of people, many of whom have nowhere else to turn.
 Thanks to donations of food and volunteer time, it costs us only $1.59 to serve a meal at The Bowery Mission.
 You can help meet the needs of a homeless person by making an online gift or by making a gift by mail or phone to The Bowery Mission.